antarctica/ansible-apache/README.md

 * Default content is removed (for use with a default document root).
 * Optionally adds support for a single alias, for compatibility with production environments.
 * Optionally allows non-default ports and IP bindings to be set (i.e. listening for local connections only or setting port 80 to 8080)
+* Provides 'markers' for adding additional configuration to default and default-ssl configuration files

 ## Availability